anpham6/squared-functions/README.md

   - GCS: https://cloud.google.com/free (5GB)
 ```

-Other providers will be integrated similarly except for credential verification.
+Other service providers can be integrated similarly except for credential verification.

 ```javascript
 // NOTE: Optional fields are supported by all services